mdolab/cgnsutilities/README.md

 or optionally with the `--user` flag if you are not using a virtual environment.
 A console script called `cgns_utils` is provided, which should be installed automatically and available without modifying your `$PATH`.

+Advanced features require additional dependencies.
+Specifically, the `rebunch` function requires pySpline.
-Advanced features require additional dependencies, which can be checked with
+This depedency can be checked with

     pip install .[advanced]